Ekkehard-Schulze/precision-temperature-logger/README.md

 We provid a PCB to integrate a 18650 lithium ion battery and the

-DS3231 real time clock with the 'Adafruit Feather 32u4 Adalogger' and
+DS3231 real time clock with the 'Adafruit Feather 32u4 Adalogger'.

-moreover, four miniature 7 x 5 mm sized breakout boards for wire-
+Moreover, we provide four miniature 7 x 5 mm sized breakout boards for wire-

 attached TMP117A sensors.
-These serve as probes in laboratory applications
+These serve as probes in laboratory applications,

-and were used in agar plates, liquid samples and inubators.
+for example for usage in agar plates, liquid samples and loboratory devices.

 The main board has two optional places for on-board TMP117A sensors,

-which we use to record environmental temperatures, for example in
+which serve as environmental temperature sensors, for example for usage in

-incubators.
+incubators or climatized lab rooms.

 Notes
 -----

 1.)
-For usage in wet, salty or corrosive environments you
+For measurements in wet, salty or corrosive environments you

 must cover all exposed sensor board conductive surfaces with a high